Skip to content

 Baltimore Oriole

-The Baltimore oriole is a type of bird that belongs to the icterid blackbird family.
+The Baltimore oriole is a bird that belongs to the icterid blackbird family.
 It is found commonly in eastern parts of North America.

 This bird is known for its tendency to migrate during the breeding season.
 The reason behind its name is quite fascinating.